-(2) After an applicant responds to an incomplete notice, City staff may toll the time for review when it issues a subsequent incomplete notice within ten (10) days after the applicant's response (even when the first thirty (30) day period has elapsed); provided, however, that the subsequent incomplete notice cannot toll the time for review based on an issue not cited in the first incomplete notice.
+- (1) City staff may toll the time for review only when it issues an incomplete notice within the first thirty (30) days after a permit application is submitted, and only when the incomplete notice specifies the incomplete or missing information and the publicly available information source that requires that missing or incomplete information.
+City staff may issue an incomplete notice after the first thirty (30) days, but it will not toll the time for review. - (2) After an applicant responds to an incomplete notice, City staff may toll the time for review when it issues a subsequent incomplete notice within ten (10) days after the applicant's response (even when the first thirty (30) day period has elapsed); provided, however, that the subsequent incomplete notice cannot toll the time for review based on an issue not cited in the first incomplete notices.

-(d) Public notice of applications submitted shall be made following procedures proposed by the City Manager and approved by Council, in addition to posting notice of completed applications on the City's website and at City Hall.
+(d) Public notice of applications deemed otherwise complete shall be made following procedures proposed by the City Manager and approved by Council, in addition to posting notice of completed applications on the City's website.
+An application will not be considered complete until public notice following approved procedures has been posted.